ojitha/ojitha.github.io/_posts/2024-05-11-ELSER_intro.md

 ## Search

-For example here the text expansion query to search?
+For example, here is the text expansion[^6] query to search.

 ```json
 GET my-index/_search